openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 Postprocessing uses the reverse:  **Model output** -> **Steps** -> **User tensor**.

-Compared to preprocessing, there are not so many operations needed for post-processing stage.
-Currently, only the following postprocessing operations are supported:
+Compared to pre-processing, there are not so many operations needed for post-processing stage.
+Currently, only the following post-processing operations are supported:
  - Convert a [layout](./layout_overview.md).
  - Convert an element type.
  - Customize operations.